 Introduction

 When a user accesses a web page via HTTPS, their connection with the web server is secured through TLS, providing protection against most sniffers and man-in-the-middle attacks.
 However, if an HTTPS page contains content fetched using unencrypted HTTP, it is referred to as a mixed content page.
 Such pages are only partially encrypted, exposing the unencrypted content to potential sniffers and man-in-the-middle attackers.
-This comprises the overall security of the pages, making them vulnerable to unauthorized access.
+This comprises the overall security of the pages, making them vulnerable to unauthorised access.

 What is Mixed content in WordPress?